Technologicat/mcpyrate/walker.md

  - `__init__(k0=v0, ...)`: load the given bindings into the walker's initial state.

+   The bindings can be accessed as `self.state.k0`, ...

  - `visit(tree)`: start walking.
 Can also be used to manually recurse selectively.

    **Do not override this method**, override `transform` instead.